-Avoid the mistake: Talk to your advisor about your short- and long-term goals, and how they relate to your needs, wants and wishes.
-Your financial plan affects each of these, and small changes may increase the probability of achieving your goals.
+Avoid the mistake: Talk to your advisor about your short- and long-term goals and how they relate to your needs, wants and wishes.
+Your financial plan affects each of these, and small changes can increase the probability of achieving your goals.

 Mistake #3: Trying to time the market

-When your goal is building wealth, daily market fluctuations—even large ones—shouldn’t be a reason to panic and adjust your strategy.
-The allure of timing the market to reel-in huge gains can be tempting.
-However, a volatile market can lead to emotional decisions, undermining your long-term strategy.
+When your goal is building wealth, daily market volatility shouldn’t be a reason to panic and adjust your strategy.
+The allure of practicing market timing to try to reel in huge gains can be tempting.
+However, these kinds of decisions can undermine your long-term strategy.

 Knee-jerk emotional reactions, such as selling when you think bad news is imminent, can significantly hamper your chances of achieving long-term gains.
-You’re statistically unlikely to avoid the days of major market drops, and keeping your money on the sidelines gives you a major chance of missing out on the days the market rises.
-Between 1998 and 2017, for example, the S&P 500 Index grew at an annualized rate of 7.20%.
-If you missed the 10 top-performing days of the market, that annualized return dropped to 3.53%.
+You’re statistically unlikely to avoid the days of major market volatility, such as large drops.
+Similarly, keeping your money on the sidelines gives you a major chance of missing out on the days the market rises.
+Between 1999 and 2018, for example, the S&P 500 Index grew at an annualized rate of 5.62%.
+If you missed just the 10 top-performing days of the market, that annualized return dropped to 2.01%.